 - Environmentally Friendly

-Both telemedicine and Tesla took time to gain widespread use and acceptance.
+Both telemedicine and Telsa took time to gain widespread use and acceptance.
+Telemedicine isn’t a new concept.
+In fact, telemedicine was first idealized over one hundred years ago.
 Like all new things, it took time for the telemedicine trend to catch on.
 Patients and providers were concerned about the reliability and longevity of telemedicine.
-Similarly, when Tesla first launched eighteen years ago, people were skeptical about the practicality of electric vehicles.
-Yet Tesla delivered more than 500,000 vehicles in 2020.
+Similarly, when Tesla has first launched eighteen years ago, people were skeptical about the practicality of electric vehicles.

 In the beginning, telemedicine programs and early Tesla models were expensive.
 With the advancements in technology, both have become accessible to the masses.
 Along with this price drop, the potential for long-term, lower-cost healthcare and transportation sectors become a definite possibility in our future.

-Quality telemedicine providers can reach people all over America, addressing the healthcare inequality in our country.
-Unfortunately, things like state-by-state medical licenses are a limiting factor to this success.
-Programs like the VA System do a fantastic job at mitigating these limits by giving providers access to all its facilities throughout the US, as long as a medical license is in place for the provider’s primary place of work.
+Quality telemedicine providers are able to reach people all over America, addressing the healthcare inequality in our country.
+Unfortunately, things like state by state medical licenses are a limiting factor to this success.
+Programs like the VA System do a fantastic job at mitigating these limits by giving providers access to all of its facilities throughout the US, as long as a medical license is in place for the provider’s primary place of work.
 Reimbursement for telemedicine is also improving and gaining more traction.

 Tesla has crowned the need for renewable energy resources at the center of the brand.
 Since they have gained traction, they have replaced over 1.91 million combustion engines with electric vehicles.
 At the same time, they have avoided five million metric tons of CO2e emission with their eclectic cars alone.
-Telemedicine is also reducing CO2 emissions, as patients are no longer driving to the doctor, sitting in traffic, or polluting the atmosphere in the name of healthcare.
+Telemedicine is also reducing CO2 emissions.
+Since telemedicine reduces the number of fossil fuels needed to receive healthcare, it’s making a positive impact on our environment.
+No longer are patients driving to the doctor, sitting in traffic, or polluting the atmosphere in the name of healthcare.

-Telemedicine and Tesla are working to change the landscape of two of the industries we rely on the most.
+Telemedicine and Tesla have worked to change the landscape of two of the industries we rely on most.
 The future of telemedicine and electric vehicles in America is bright.
 As the trend towards remote healthcare continues to grow, more people will have access to quality healthcare they can afford, providing a healthier, happier population.
 With Tesla’s continuous growth and impact on our environment, a future filled with electric vehicles, remote maintenance, and cleaner air is right around the corner.
+Although Tesla and Telemedicine may seem like complete opposites at first glance, they’re both working to make the world a more equal, healthy place.